rubymonsters/ruby-for-beginners/source/11-writing_classes.md

 `local_variable` and `method_name`.
 This is called snake_case.

 <p class="hint">
-Class names must start with an uppercase letter, and usually use CamelCase.
+Class names must start with an uppercase letter, and should use CamelCase.
+Variable and methods names should use snake_case.
 </p>

 Ok, back to our class `Person`.